Elton John: 1981–1989: The Fox to Sleeping with the Past

 John's 1981 album The Fox was recorded during the same sessions as 21 at 33 and included collaborations with Tom Robinson and Judie Tzuke.
 On 13 September 1980, with Olsson and Murray back in the Elton John Band, and joined by Richie Zito on lead guitar, Tim Renwick on rhythm guitar, and James Newton Howard on keyboards, John performed a free concert to an estimated 400,000 fans on The Great Lawn in Central Park in New York City.
 He played part of the set dressed as Donald Duck.
 The album Jump Up! was released in 1982, the biggest hit from which was "Blue Eyes".
+Also on that album is “Empty Garden (Hey Hey Johnny)”, written in the wake of John Lennon’s 1980 murder.

 With the original band members Johnstone, Murray and Olsson together again, John returned to the charts with the 1983 album Too Low for Zero, which included the singles "I'm Still Standing" (No. 4 UK) and "I Guess That's Why They Call It the Blues", the latter of which featured Stevie Wonder on harmonica and reached number four in the US and number five in the UK.
 In October 1983 John caused controversy when he broke the United Nations' cultural boycott on apartheid-era South Africa by performing at Sun City.
 He married his close friend and sound engineer, Renate Blauel, on Valentine's Day 1984; the marriage lasted three years.
 In 1984 he released Breaking Hearts, which featured the song "Sad Songs (Say So Much)", a number five hit in the US and number seven in the UK.